Blog

 May 16th, 2022

-With so many moving parts to the college admissions process, it can be challenging to know when or where to start.
-Summertime presents an ideal time to focus on the college essay, without the pressures of school, homework, and extracurricular activities.
+With so many moving parts to the college admissions process, knowing when or where to start can be challenging.
+Summer presents an ideal time to write the college essay, without the pressures of school, homework, and extracurricular activities.
 Many students find that they’re more inspired and motivated to write their essay during the summer when they have extra time to think introspectively about themselves – something that isn’t always easy to do!

 Brainstorming – before you begin!